nbulteau/mystravastats/docs/README.md

 ### Get statistics
 Activities are download in a local directory, in that way only new and missing ones are downloaded from Strava.
+The first time you use My Strava Stats it will attempt to collect activities from 2010 to now.
+Due to rate limitations (100 requests every 15 minutes, with up to 1,000 requests per day) it may be necessary to do it in several attempts. (https://developers.strava.com/docs/rate-limits/)

+Note : If you do not use the -clientSecret parameters MyStravaStats will use locally downloaded activities.

 *Optional parameters*
 * -year: the year you request (default value is the current year).